 There is no requirement for a Donor to partially undress, remove bulky clothing or wash their hands.
 Sample provision is simple; the Donor has only to breath through a thin filter.
 Unlike other matrices, none of the Donor’s DNA information is present in the resulting EB sample used for analysis.

 Once the initial step of specimen extraction (filter wash) and analyte preparation is completed in the lab, the remainder of the EB analysis process is similar to that already established for other sample matrices and uses the existing installed base of analytical instrumentation in testing labs.

 Testing Authorities/Governing Bodies:

 Anti-doping/Performance Enhancing Drugs Testing:

-As is sometimes the case during urine specimen collection, the Collector may be required to prepare the specimen (pour the liquid into two glass specimen containers) and carry out certain screening tests.
+During urine specimen collection, there is a need to prepare the specimen (pour the liquid into two glass specimen containers) and carry out certain screening tests.
 For example; to measure temperature using a thermometer or test strip, to measure the concentration (specific gravity) using a handheld refractometer, to measure the pH using instant read-out strips.
 These measurements are made to verify each urine sample is genuine and ready to be sent to the lab.

 However, in the case of EB, the same sampling device used to collect the specimen from the Donor, is also used to transport the specimen to the lab.
-The specimen remains held by the filter, which is enclosed within the housing, at all times.
-The housing is not opened by the Collector.
+The specimen remains held within the filter, which is enclosed within the housing, at all times.
+The housing is not opened by the Donor or Collector.
 The Collector is not required to process the specimen in any way, except to seal the unit and prepare it for packaging and transport to the testing lab for analysis, using the appropriate chain-of-custody protocol.

 Since EB sample Collectors are not required to do any sample preparation, measurements or screening tests to verify that an EB specimen is genuine, suitable, sufficient or adequate, this serves to reduce overall collection costs, collection time, support resources and skills training, whilst reducing possible sources of contamination.
 Also, reducing procedural complexity can reduce administrative errors and so decrease the risk of invalidating the legal defensibility of a test result.